cwmbwergwm

 Acknowledgments, sources and further reading.

 This page is particularly dedicated to the work of the late Mike Stokes, who had a huge knowledge of South Wales brickworks and their products.
 A great many other people have supplied information and photos to add to the story, so many thanks to (alphabetically) Graham Bennett, Mike Bennett, Bob, Greg Castling, Ian Cooke, Mark Cranston, Gary Davies, Steve Davies, Martyn Fretwell, Alan George, GGAT (Gwent Glam Arch.
-Trust), Andrew Harvard, Tracey Hucker, Dan Will Jam, Glen Johnson, David Jones, Mike Kilner, David Kitching, Frank Lawson, Norman Lowe, John Mason, Roy Meredith, Frank Moore, Stephen Parry, Richard Paterson, Alan Perkins, Ian Pickford, Stephen Rowson, Dave Sallery, Lawrence Skuse, Phil Stubbings, Ian Suddaby, Mike Szura, Gareth Thomas, Arnold Wilson, David Wood amonst many others.
+Trust), Andrew Harvard, Tracey Hucker, Dan Will Jam, Glen Johnson, David Jones, Mike Kilner, David Kitching, Frank Lawson, Norman Lowe, John Mason, Roy Meredith, Frank Moore, Stephen Parry, Richard Paterson, Alan Perkins, Ian Pickford, RCT Library Service, Stephen Rowson, Dave Sallery, Lawrence Skuse, Phil Stubbings, Ian Suddaby, Mike Szura, Gareth Thomas, Arnold Wilson, David Wood amonst many others.

 The 'Old Bricks' website is the best source of info on bricks and brickworks in the UK :- Old Bricks - history at your feet